-- Increased labour market flexibilities e.g. unions less powerful
+- Increased labour market flexibility, e.g. trade unions less powerful.

 Natural Rate of Unemployment in EU

-- Rigidity in EU labour markets e.g. min wages, max working week
+- Rigidity in EU labour markets e.g. minimum wages, maximum working week

-- Restrictions on closing factories and mandatory severance pay for workers made unemployed, this makes firms more reluctant to set up in these countries
+- Restrictions on closing factories and mandatory severance pay for workers made unemployed, and this makes firms more reluctant to set up in these countries.

-- High degrees of unionisation resulting in wage rigidity
+- Higher degrees of unionisation resulting in wage rigidity.

 - Hysteresis effects.
 The cyclical recessions of the 1970s and 1980s had long lasting effects resulting in more unemployment.
-However this does not appear to have effected the UK
+However, this does not appear to have affected the UK

 NAIRU and Non-Accelerating Rate of Unemployment

-A very similar concept to the natural rate of unemployment is the NAIRU – non-accelerating rate of unemployment.
+- A very similar concept to the natural rate of unemployment is the NAIRU – the non-accelerating rate of unemployment.

-This is the rate of unemployment consistent with a stable rate of inflation.
+- This is the rate of unemployment consistent with a stable rate of inflation.
 If you try to reduce unemployment by increasing aggregate demand, then you will get a higher rate of inflation, and the fall in unemployment will prove temporary.

 - If there is an increase in AD, firms pay higher wages to workers in order to increase in output, this increase in nominal wages encourage workers to supply more labour and therefore unemployment falls.

-(Some economists argue workers will correctly predict higher AD causes higher inflation and therefore there will not be even a short term fall in unemployment , this is know as rational expectations.)
+- Some economists argue workers will correctly predict higher AD causes higher inflation and therefore there will not be even a short term fall in unemployment; this is known as rational expectations.

 - In the above example, the natural rate of unemployment is 6%.
 If you try to reduce unemployment through increased demand, we get a temporary fall in unemployment, but higher inflation. (point A)